ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

 However, if you don't have control of your router, there's another easy fix, and that is to use a trusted DNS server outside your network.
 To do this, you would change your DNS server on your computer to `1.1.1.1` for Cloudflare's public DNS server, or `8.8.8.8` for Google's public DNS.
 Those will both do ordinary DNS resolution.

+## How can I tell if `ddev.site` name resolution is broken?

+Try `ping -c 1 xxx.ddev.site`.
+It it pings `127.0.0.1` and gets a response, then either  `xxx.ddev.site` name resolution is working or you have added it to your hosts file.

 ## What about using `additional_fqdns` in DDEV configuration?